JScearcy/rust-doc-viewer/README.md

 This extension will take your locally generated project docs and display them in a new window for easier reference.

+Version 4.0.0 may break any documentation generated using older cargo-doc implementations - tested on 1.72.0 toolchain

 ## Use

 * Create the documentation using `cargo doc` inside of your project folder